 - Trial Statistics – Examining other jury verdicts and settlements with cases involving similar injuries.

 - Money and Damages – How much do we feel the particular personal injury case may be worth at trial vs. the offer on the table for settlement.

-We used these metrics to make a well informed estimation on the value of the personal injury case, then ALWAYS discuss it with our clients (remember its your case, don’t let any lawyer tell you different).
-The injured client always make the final call as to settlement or not, we will certainly give you our opinion as your personal injury lawyers, but you get the final say.
+We used these metrics to make a well-informed estimation on the value of the personal injury case, then ALWAYS discuss it with our clients (remember it’s your case, don’t let any lawyer tell you different).
+The injured client always makes the final call as to settlement or not, we will certainly give you our opinion as your personal injury lawyers, but you get the final say.